juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 Consider the following examples that cover a wide variety of chatbot applications, including e-commerce and healthcare.
 To serve a user as a unique individual, these examples show that a chatbot must know a user much more deeply beyond his/her past activities or explicit preferences.

-## Personalized Product Recommendation
+## Personalizing Product Recommendation

 Sam is a new customer to a restaurant and has never ordered anything from the restaurant before.
 Although Sam explicitly expressed that he prefers fish to red meat, there is still a wide range of selections.
 What kind of dishes should the restaurant's chatbot recommend to a new customer like Sam?
-However, if a chatbot knows that Sam is family-oriented and enjoys down-to-earth food, it can suggest the homestyle, fish banquet to Sam and his family.
+If a chatbot knows that Sam is family-oriented and enjoys down-to-earth food, it can suggest the homestyle, fish banquet to Sam and his family.

 ![A chatbot recommends a fish banquet to a family-oriented customer who likes fish and down-to-earth food](/assets/uploads/restaurant-recommendation.png)